Considerations for Effective Cost Management

 Performance Based Data Analytics involves examining a holistic scorecard of communications related to internal workforce networks, system transactions, revenue, and other metrics that have been proven to reveal vast differences between top organizational talent and your essential staff versus less productive workforce.
 Powerful insights, previously unable to quantify, can be gained with data driven analysis resulting in significant organizational efficiency gains with minimal productivity loss.

 Contingent Workforce Management costs are often a substantial and less rigorously managed component of HR costs.
 Decentralized contingent workforce management practices often lead to significant unbalance in rate cards, term, allowances and other costs.
 Contingent workforce suppliers tend to grow exponentially and in an uncontrolled fashion.
 Altering these practices will result in substantial savings.
 However, the organization needs to be ready to manage this workforce in a different way.
 The implications of these changes need to be scoped and planned carefully to avoid operational disruption.

-Strategic Sourcing enables the many organizations that currently maintain the ongoing management and operation of non-core functions to reduce workforce and service delivery spend through accessing lower cost labor pools, whether national or international.
+Strategic Sourcing enables the many organizations that currently maintain the ongoing management and operation of non-core functions to reduce workforce and service delivery spend.
+This is done through accessing lower cost labor pools, whether national or international.

-Compensation Review & Reset delivers to the straightforward premise that new operating economies must be reflected in employee and contingent labour total compensation packages.
+Compensation Review & Reset delivers the straightforward premise that new operating economies must be reflected in employee and contingent labor total compensation packages.
 Complexities and planning are required however in remaining competitive in retaining and attracting talent – strategies of which can be embedded in these quicker initiatives.

 Process Redesign, Robotics & Automation